 On June 1st, 1976, Jim Gardner joined WPVI-TV in Philadelphia as a reporter and anchor of Action News at Noon.
 On May 11, 1977, he assumed his current position of anchor of Action News at 6pm and 11pm.

-While many local, national and international stories do stand out, Gardner is most proud of his longevity and consistency, being there at 6 and 11 day in and day out for more than three decades.
+It would be impractical to list all the major local, national and international stories Gardner has covered from the anchor desk, and in the field.
+While many of those stories do stand out, Gardner is most proud of his longevity and consistency, being there at 6 and 11 day in and day out for four decades.

-Jim Gardner, who has four children, lives with his wife Amy in Bryn Mawr, Pennsylvania.
+Jim Gardner has four children, and lives with his wife Amy in Villanova, Pennsylvania.

 Watch Jim Gardner's interview with Sen. John McCain